-In this Webinar, we will discuss the basic principles of the Flash DSC 1 and present some interesting applications.
+In this Webinar, we will discuss the basic principles of Flash DSC and present some interesting applications.

 Polymers, polymorphic substances, and many composites and blends have metastable structures that depend on the cooling conditions used in their production.
 On heating, reorganization processes such as the melting and recrystallization of unstable crystallites or the separation of phases may occur.